rash92/01f-mini-framework/Readme.md

 add event handling. not allowed to use addeventlistener, use things like 'onclick', look for other options/ check with peter.

 make todoMVC app

+make a useEffects hook? useRef?

+look at optional extensions in epilogue